bmohnamkhana2021-hash/malaria/README.md

-This form meant to capture fortnightly report on Malaria .
+This form is meant to capture fortnightly report on Malaria .
 This simple form is designed & developed by Arthita Roy using basic html, css , JavaScript & GAS.